 White Chuck is a diverse mountain with steep walls on the east, north and west, sharp ridge-lines and buttresses in-between, an active glacier on the north side and a craggy lower northwest summit.
 The standard route is an enjoyable and exposed scramble along the northwest ridge.
 Numerous other technical routes have been established on all aspects of the peak including the northeast peak which is 544 feet lower than the southwest peak.
 Access to the mountain is incredibly easy.
 Routes can generally be done as day trips and a majority of the time will spend climbing the mountain verses approaching it.
 With only 2000 feet of vertical gain from the end of the road, the whole trip may be completed in just four or five hours.

 NOTE:This mountain should not be attempted after recent rain.
-Down-sloping exposed slabs partially covered with moss do not mix well with rain water.
+The down-sloping exposed slabs partially covered with moss are extremely dangerous when wet.

 While White Chuck Mountain is surrounded by logging roads most of these have been washed out or become overgrown.
 Luckily an excellent system of well maintained logging roads reach high onto the northwest side of the mountain.